WeConnect: A New Ministry for Young Women

 We at by design ministries feel a burden to reach these young women who feel disconnected from the church and from God.
 To that end, we are launching a new program called “WeConnect” that would help young women connect with God, the church, and each other.
 We want to see a new breed of young women leaders in the church who are passionate about bringing other women along to grow together in a vital and mature relationship with Jesus Christ.

 So how will we do this?

-In the first phase of the project we will seek to discover young women’s personal reasons for disengaging with the church and to find out their needs and concerns.
-This phase will involve research, developing a list of contacts in this age group, interviews, and surveys.
-The second phase will involve collating/distilling the findings and then sharing the information with Christian leaders for the purpose of building a team of leaders who are interested in reaching out to this age group.
+In the first phase of the project we sought to discover young women’s personal reasons for disengaging with the church and to find out their needs and concerns.
+This phase involved research, developing a list of contacts in this age group, interviews, and surveys.
+The second phase involved collating/distilling the findings and then sharing the information with Christian leaders for the purpose of building a team of leaders who are interested in reaching out to this age group.
 The third phase will be the development of the plan and curriculum for this program.

 And then what?

 Based on the findings regarding the program offerings that would meet the needs of the women, events could include small “Connect” groups, opportunities to serve and reach out to the local community, retreats, and an annual conference.

 Our goal is to train up some of these young women to take key leadership roles in the ministry.
 We hope to initiate a pattern so that once these young women are mentored and trained, they in turn will mentor and train women younger than themselves and be better equipped to reach their peers for Christ.

 We at by design ministries care deeply about these young women, and we want them to have a real, vital, growing, loving relationship with God.
 We see God moving, and we are excited to be involved with Him in His work!